gaoyangxiaozhu/DockerVI/README.md

 If everything worked properly, you should be able to open a browser to manage your docker swarm using
     `http:<deployed host ip>:8100`

+**Notice: ** Program does not support the low version of the IE browser, If you use IE to access, please upgrade to IE10+.

 ### Stack
 * [Angular](https://github.com/angular/angular.js)